 1.1.
-Fish Passage Plan (FPP)1
+Introduction

 The annual Fish Passage Plan (FPP) is developed by the U.S. Army Corps of Engineers (Corps) in coordination with the Bonneville Power Administration (BPA), regional Federal, State, and Tribal fish agencies, and other partners through the Fish Passage Operations & Maintenance (FPOM) coordination team.
+1

-The FPP describes year-round operations and maintenance (O&M) actions to provide fish passage and protection at the eight Corps hydropower projects on the lower Columbia and lower Snake rivers (Figure OVE-1; Table OVE-1) scheduled for the current year from March 1 through the end of February.
+The FPP describes year-round operations and maintenance (O&M) actions scheduled to occur each year from March 1 through the end of February to provide fish passage and protection at the eight Corps hydropower projects on the lower Columbia and lower Snake rivers (Figure OVE-1; Table OVE-1).
 The FPP includes appendices for fish protection procedures during turbine maintenance at Chief Joseph Dam on the Columbia River (Appendix H) and at Dworshak Dam on the North Fork Clearwater River (Appendix I).
 Other Corps documents and agreements related to fish passage at these projects are consistent with the FPP.

-The FPP is revised as necessary to incorporate changes due to new facilities or modified operational procedures.
-Revisions will be coordinated with the region as described below in section 2.3 and with NOAA Fisheries and USFWS as part of ESA Section 7 consultation, Recovery Plan, or Incidental Take permit processes, and through consideration of other regional input, agreements, and plans.
+The FPP is revised as necessary to incorporate changes due to new or modified facilities and operational procedures.
+Revisions will be coordinated with the region as described below in section 2.3, and with NOAA Fisheries and USFWS as part of ESA Section 7 consultation, Recovery Plan, or Incidental Take permit processes, and through consideration of other regional input, agreements, and plans.
 When revising the FPP, the Corps also considers the Northwest Power and Conservation Council's Columbia River Basin Fish & Wildlife Program practicable.